brenley-woodard/sept-city-builder/README.md

 1. write out plan
 2. save images of locations & architecture with properly formatted names to grab with Javascript
-3. planet selection section of app
+3. planet designer section of app
 4. planet display section of app

 ## Horizontal Tasks